-The basis of all pregnancy tests is the measurement of the amount of the pregnancy hormone beta-HCG.
+The basis of all pregnancy tests is the determination of the concentration of the pregnancy hormone beta-HCG.

 All information on pregnancy